Do you ever feel like your period can never be predicted?

 Their tampons & pads are 100% organic cotton, “giving you inner peace for your inner lining.”

-A pain reliever for those first day cramps and headaches is a must.
+A pain reliever for those first-day period cramps and headaches is a must.

 But how does your teen deal with cramps and headaches when they aren’t allowed to get meds without the nurse?